osuobiem/nigeria-states-and-lgas-areas/README.md

 # unscrambler
-Simple program that unscrambles English words.
+A simple program that unscrambles English words.